San Francisco's Must-See Museums

 Museum of African Diaspora

-MoAD showcases the history, art and the cultural richness that resulted from the dispersal of Africans throughout the Africa Diaspora.
-MoAD connects all people through shared African heritage and detailed, immersive exhibits.
+MoAD showcases the history, art, and cultural richness that resulted from the dispersal of Africans throughout the Africa Diaspora.
+MoAD connects all people through shared African heritage and detailed immersive exhibits.
+Throughout the year, they offer special programs that bring together people of all ages through dance, music, art talks, and more.

 Museum of Craft & Design